ankurlucknowi/BiMap/README.md

 The above design _should_ provide all treeMap functionalities on Keys and Values.
 Also it should provide a way to jump filter pivots from Keys to Values using the Map.Entry

+TreeMap on Key and Value will provide _natural_ ordering on Keys and Values.
+LinkedHashMap will provide insertion ordering between the keys.

 WIP.